 - Report and remit GST/HST collected on your ride-sharing fares

 These requirements apply no matter how much income you earn from ride-sharing.
-Essentially, all fares charged by a ride-share partner/driver are now subject to GST/HST.
+All fares charged by a ride-share driver are now subject to GST/HST.

 What is a Reporting Period?